Tuesday, February 7, 2017

 Melody: I have worked with Equality Florida to speak to state Republican congresspeople about a proposed bathroom bill in Florida.
 That bill has been tabled, so I guess I would have to say that yes, we can make a difference.

-Monika: Are you involved in the life of your local LGBTQ community?
+Monika: How involved are you in your local LGBTQ community?

 Melody: It has been difficult, but we need to be known and speak to those who would forget about us within our community.
 I am very out partly because I want to be able to do that.
 I write a transgender opinion column in the local LGBTQ newspaper called Watermark in order to bring awareness to our issues.
 Most of the time the problem comes down to ignorance instead of malice.